forbesg/forbes-gridsome/src/content/team/forbes-gray.md

   - All Things Tech
 ---

-Forbes is a Website Developer from Edinburgh, Scotland
+Forbes is a Freelance Website Developer based in Edinburgh, Scotland.